Cranbaerry/A.R.E.S/README.md

 # A.R.E.S

+ARES is an avatar recovery tool!
+It is only for educational uses!

 Thx to Yui, they have chosen not to be marked as a developer on the project when they might as well be, they taught me everything I know about photon.
 If you see him around thank him for me!

 Thx to [nesrak1](https://github.com/nesrak1/AssetsTools.NET) for the original "AssetTools.NET.dll" file that was edited by me and then packed into our HOTSWAP!